How to Develop a Website Strategy to Meet Your Goals

-As an independent professional, your primary goal is to find and complete projects that require your expertise and skills.
-However, no matter what field or industry you are in, you are also a business owner.
+Website strategy is an important component of marketing your independent business.
+Finding and completing projects that require your expertise and skills are your primary goals as an independent professional.
+But no matter what field or industry you are in, you are also a business owner.
 This means you are not only in charge of managing and running a business, but also in charge of marketing your services to gain new clients.

 While networking and referrals go a long way, having a website can spread brand awareness, enhance your credibility, promote your skills, and generate new leads.
 Yes, it is easy to create an out-of-the-box website and throw some text and images on a few pages, but you first need to take the time to develop a strategy if you want to see real results.

-Here are five tips to creating a website strategy that will give your website purpose and allow you to track results:
+Here are five tips to creating a website strategy that will give your website purpose and let you track results:

-To develop goals for your website, you need to consider what you want your website to accomplish.
-Take a few minutes to think about the areas in which your business is successful, where it is lacking, and what you want this marketing tool to do for you.
+Before you set about creating your website, set some goals.
+What do you want your website to accomplish?
+Take some time to think about the areas in which your business is successful, where it is lacking, and what you want this marketing tool to do for you.
 Consider these questions: